JoaoLucasMelo/fs-journal/quizzes/week03.md

 ```
 <!-- enter you answer in the space below -->
 ```
+staff.name
 ```
 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Binding the data and functions acting on that data, to give more security to the data and make the code easier to debugg and reuse.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Single-responsibility principle
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+Class defines the parameters that can create that object.
+Instances of that class are created then from the arguments given.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->